All Nigeria Soccer

 - english premiership

-- Hull City vs Everton
+- Leicester City vs Chelsea

-- Swansea City vs AFC Bournemouth
+- Watford vs Middlesbrough

-- Southampton vs West Brom
+- Swansea City vs Arsenal

-- Manchester United vs Middlesbrough
+- Sunderland vs Stoke City

-- Leicester City vs West Ham United
+- Hull City vs AFC Bournemouth

-- Chelsea vs Stoke City
+- Burnley vs Southampton

-- Burnley vs Sunderland
+- Tottenham Hotspur vs West Brom

 - german bundesliga